petermr/semanticClimate/Internship_discussion.md

 * Brand semanticClimate works
 * We have produced new slides Peter, Gita, Manny
 * yesterday was political meeting
-* Giving messege is important.
+* Giving message is important.

 * Grants: